izikeros/blog/content/posts/posts/2023/2023-02-01-impact_of_google_search_and_llms_on_methal_capabilities.md

 There is ongoing research on the impact of large language models and other AI technologies on mental and cognitive capabilities.
 Some studies have shown that they may have negative effects on critical thinking and problem-solving skills, while others suggest that they may help us develop new cognitive skills.
 However, much of this research is still in its early stages, and more studies are needed to fully understand the impact of these technologies on our mental and cognitive capabilities.

-In conclusion, the envisioned impact of mass usage of prompts to large language models is a topic of great interest and ongoing research.
+The envisioned impact of mass usage of prompts to large language models is a topic of great interest and ongoing research.
 While these models have the potential to change the way we process and retain information, and to help us develop new cognitive skills, it is important to understand both the positive and negative effects that they may have on our mental and cognitive capabilities.
 Further research will help us better understand the impact of these technologies on our mental and cognitive capabilities, and to determine the best way to use them to enhance our cognitive abilities.

 <a id="conclusion"></a>
 ## Conclusion